Tillsten/skultrafast/docs/api.rst

 which internally may still use older methods and classes.

-DataSet
+TimeResSpec
 -------

-.. autoclass:: dataset.DataSet
+.. autoclass:: dataset.TimeResSpec
    :members:

-.. autoclass:: dataset.DataSetPlotter
+.. autoclass:: dataset.TimeResSpecPlotter
    :members:

 zero_finding